illustrator: Yuyi Morales

 Yuyi wrote her autobiographical story in her second language, and Mlawer then translated it into Spanish.
 Although I would prefer to have seen Yuyi’s story in her own Mexican vernacular Spanish, I can understand the publisher’s wish to make the Spanish “universal.”

 Both Soñadores and Dreamers are indeed a song of struggle and tenacity and hope and dreams—a song that becomes who immigrants and refugees are, rather than what they have or don’t have—Somos lucha.
 Somos tenacidad.
 Somos esperanza.
 Somos soñadores.
-Both are highly, highly recommended.
+Both are *highly recommended for all home, school, and library collections.

 Thank you to the great Noam Szoke, Diseñador Extraordinario, for his expertise, not to mention his patience.